glotzerlab/software/README.md

     $ singularity pull software.sif docker://glotzerlab/software

-Or the beta (with HOOMD v3.0.0-beta):

-    $ singularity pull software.sif docker://glotzerlab/software:beta-nompi

 **singularity exec** executes software from inside the container.
 For example, run a Python script
 with: